 “Whilst figures will vary from home to home we expect an average saving per property of up to £350 per year”.

-Kensa’s Commercial Director, Chris Davis, said: “The unique combination of ECO funding and the Non-Domestic RHI provide a viable and attractive opportunity for social landlords to tackle the issue of fuel poverty in off gas grid housing stock using ground source heat pumps.
+Kensa’s Commercial Director, Chris Davis, said: “The unique combination of ECO funding and the Non-Domestic RHI (this scheme has closed) provide a viable and attractive opportunity for social landlords to tackle the issue of fuel poverty in off gas grid housing stock using ground source heat pumps.
 Residents will benefit from reduced heating bills, while Trent and Dove are able to provide a business case that provides a long term return on their investment.
 We are delighted that Trent & Dove are leading the way with such a significant and broad-reaching scheme.”

 The “ground source heat network” approach not only provides unique access to two separate funding streams, but also provides a number of key benefits to tenants when compared to traditional district heating systems; each dwelling receives its own electricity bill, so there is no need for the landlord to apportion costs among tenants, there is no loss of efficiency through heat losses over the ‘district’, and the landlord does not have to find space for a plant room.